mpaluchowski/cycling.paluchowski.com/content/training/spinning-is-dancing-on-bike.md

 date: 2017-09-24T19:00:57+02:00
 ---

 I must be looking silly in spinning classes.
-I literally dance on my bike at times, when the music's really good, the effort's high and I'm on an endorphine-plus-carbohydrates rush.
+The music's better than at most dance parties, I'm pedalling in sync with the beat, and the effort triggers a heady endorphine rush.
+Can't help but start swinging my head and hips when a particularly good song reaches its chorus.

 <!--more-->